 Stepping into the Elora Mews stone courtyard feels a little like stepping back in time.
 From the old-timely street lanterns to the beautiful stone walls, the Elora Mews is a lovely little spot to do some shopping.
 Check out the home decor shops and the fun clothing stores.

 I’ve never seen a second-hand book store that offers so much selection!
-There are dozens of selves with books from all genres at Twice Loved Books.
-I love perusing the shelves to see what I can find, but the best section is the Blind Date with a Book.
+There are dozens of selves with books from all genres at Cordial Clove Books.
+I love perusing the shelves to see what I can find.

 Mermaid in Elora